pracsol/ModernDiskQueue/TestTrimmedExecutable/README.md

 DESCRIPTION
     TestTrimmedExecutable tests the behavior of the ModernDiskQueue library by a commandline program published with trimming enabled.
 It enqueues and dequeues objects to test the behavior of serialization.
+The expectation is that standard output will be the same as the value you provided.

     Options:
         --test <1|2|3|4>